rgrinberg/opium/README.md

 * Opium should be very small and easily learnable.
 A programmer should be instantly productive when starting out.

-* Opium should be extendable using indepedently developed plugins.
+* Opium should be extensible using independently developed plugins.
 This is a _Rack_ inspired mechanism borrowed from Ruby.
 The middleware mechanism in Opium is called `Rock`.

 * It should maximize use of creature comforts people are used to in other languages.
 Such as [sexplib](https://github.com/janestreet/sexplib), [fieldslib](https://github.com/janestreet/fieldslib), [cow](https://github.com/mirage/ocaml-cow), a decent